ontolex/frequency-attestation-corpus-information/index.md

 ```

 > ----------------------- ------------------------------------
-> ### corpus (Property)
+> ### corpus (ObjectProperty)
-> **corpus (Property)** assigns a `Corpus` to a particular `frac:Observation`.
+> The property **corpus** assigns a `Corpus` to a particular `frac:Observation`.
 > **Domain:** frac:Observation
 > **Range:** frac:Corpus
 >
 > ----------------------- ------------------------------------

 ```
 frac:corpus
     a owl:ObjectProperty ;
     rdfs:domain frac:Observation ;
     rdfs:range frac:Corpus ;
     vs:term_status "tbc" ;
     rdfs:comment "Points from an Observation to the data in which that Observation has been made.
 This can be, for example, a corpus or a text represented by its access URL, a book represented by its bibliographical metadata, etc. Note: probably to be renamed; originally, this was dct:source"@en .
 ```

 A corpus is considered to be a non-empty collection of texts, in electronic or other form.
 (Note that a single text can constitute a corpus.)
-For machine-readable corpora are characterized by their size, and for these, data providers should provide the token count in the property `frac:total`.
+For machine-readable corpora that are/can be characterized by their size, data providers should provide the token count in the property `frac:total`.

 > ----------------------- ------------------------------------
-> ### total (Property)
+> ### total (DatatypeProperty)
-> **total  (Property)** assigns  a  corpus  the  total  number  of  elements  that  it  contains.
+> The datatype property **total** assigns  a  corpus  the  total  number  of  elements  that  it  contains.
 In  the  context  of  OntoLex, these are instantiations of lexemes, only, i.e., tokens (‘words’).
 > **Domain:** frac:Corpus
 > **Range:** integer  (long)
 >
 > ----------------------- ------------------------------------

 ```
 frac:total
     a owl:DatatypeProperty, owl:FunctionalProperty ;
     rdfs:domain frac:Corpus ;
     rdfs:range xsd:int ;
     rdfs:label "could be renamed to frac:tokens, as different kinds of totals as possible for multi-word expressions"@en ;
     vs:term_status "tbc" .
 ```

 </section>